 “any person who is outside any country of such person’s nationality or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.”
 2

-An individual can be granted asylum if she is present in the United States and otherwise meets the definition of a refugee.
-3 Refugee status can be based on either race, religion, nationality, membership in a particular social group, or political opinion.
-Of the five grounds on which a claim for asylum can be based, membership in a particular social group is the most open to interpretation and thus provides the best basis for claims of asylum based on sexual orientation and gender identity.
-Although there is no statutory definition of what suffices as membership in a particular social group, it has frequently been described as a group of persons who share a common, immutable characteristic that the members of the group cannot or should not be required to change.
-4 In 1994, Attorney General Janet Reno declared as precedent the Matter of Toboso-Alfonso case in which a gay Cuban man was found to be eligible for withholding of removal on the basis of his membership in the particular social group of homosexuals.
-5 This case was pivotal in establishing that a well-founded fear of persecution on the basis of one’s sexual orientation is a valid basis on which to claim asylum status in the United States.
-More recently, the Ninth Circuit has affirmed that “all alien homosexuals are members of a ‘particular social group.’”
-6 The recognition of this basis for asylum is in accord with other countries which have granted asylum to gay and lesbian refugees.
-7
+An individual can be granted asylum if they are present in the United States and otherwise meet the definition of a refugee.
+3 Refugee status can be based on either race, religion, nationality, membership in a particular social group (PSG), or political opinion.
+Of the five grounds on which a claim for asylum can be based, membership in a PSG is the most open to interpretation and thus provides the best basis for claims of asylum based on sexual orientation, gender identity, and/or HIV status.
+Although there is no statutory definition of what suffices as membership in a PSG, it has frequently been described as a group of persons who share a common, immutable characteristic that the members of the group cannot or should not be required to change.4 In 1994, Attorney General Janet Reno declared as precedent the Matter of Toboso-Alfonso case in which a gay Cuban man was found to be eligible for withholding of removal on the basis of his membership in the PSG of homosexuals.5 This case was pivotal in establishing that a well-founded fear of persecution on the basis of one’s sexual orientation is a valid basis on which to claim asylum status in the United States.
+The Ninth Circuit followed up in 1997 with a decision recognizing a lesbian from Russia as belonging to a PSG for asylum purposes.6 More recently, the Ninth Circuit has affirmed that “all alien homosexuals are members of a ‘particular social group.’”
+7 The recognition of this basis for asylum is in accord with other countries which have granted asylum to gay and lesbian refugees.
+8

-In the years after Matter of Toboso-Alfonso, courts have employed a more expansive definition of what constitutes a particular social group, including gender-based violence, such as female genital mutilation and domestic violence, as sufficient grounds for asylum.
-8 Courts have also been more willing to recognize persecution based on sexual identity.
-Since Toboso-Alfonso there have been more than half a dozen precedential lesbian, gay, bisexual, transgender and/or HIV-positive (“LGBT/H”) asylum cases.
-9
+In the years after Matter of Toboso-Alfonso, courts have employed a more expansive definition of what constitutes a PSG, including gender-based violence, such as female genital mutilation and domestic violence, as sufficient grounds for asylum.
+9 Courts have also been more willing to recognize persecution based on sexual identity.
+Since Toboso-Alfonso there have been more than half a dozen precedential lesbian, gay, bisexual, transgender, queer, and/or HIV-positive (“LGBTQ/H”) asylum cases.
+10

-Although those who identify as transgender have not been explicitly found to be considered members of a particular social group, courts have recognized that gay men with female sexual identities constitute a social group and may be persecuted based on this identity.
-10 While there has been no precedential decision recognizing women with male sexual identities as members of a social group, there have been numerous successful, non-precedential claims based on this ground.
+Although those who identify as transgender have not been explicitly found to be considered members of a PSG for asylum purposes, courts have recognized that “gay men with female sexual identities” (problematic as this formulation may be) constitute a social group and may be persecuted based on this identity.
+11 While there has been no precedential decision recognizing women with male sexual identities as members of a social group, there have been numerous successful, non-precedential claims based on this ground.

-Another significant ruling for LGBT/H people considers the intent of the person or persons who commit the persecution.
+Another significant ruling for LGBTQ/H people considers the intent of the person or persons who commit the persecution.
 Generally in asylum cases, the persecutor intends harm to the victim, however, courts have acknowledged that persecution can occur even when the persecutor has no intention to harm the victim, such as when a gay person is subjected to electroshock therapy to “cure” her sexual orientation.
-11
+12

-Persons living with HIV and/or AIDS face harsh and discriminatory policies when attempting to immigrate to the United States.
-Their entry as legal immigrants is barred unless they are legally married to, are the parent of, or are the unmarried son or daughter or lawfully adopted child of a U.S. citizen or legal permanent resident.
-For the purposes of asylum, however, there is the possibility that people facing HIV persecution in their own country may be considered members of a particular social group.
-In 1996, the Immigration and Naturalization Service (INS) Office of General Counsel issued a memorandum which recommended that the INS and the Executive Office for Immigration Review (EOIR) should grant asylum based on the social group category of HIV-positive individuals, assuming that the applicant in question meets all of the other elements required for asylum.
-12 Although there are no precedential cases which recognize HIV status as creating membership in a particular social group, asylum has been granted in some cases where HIV persecution was an essential element of the application.
-13
+In 1996, the legacy Immigration and Naturalization Service (INS) Office of General Counsel issued a memorandum which recommended that the INS and the Executive Office for Immigration Review (EOIR) should grant asylum based on the social group category of HIV-positive individuals, assuming that the applicant in question meets all of the other elements required for asylum.
+13 Although there are no precedential cases which recognize HIV status as creating membership in a particular social group, asylum has been granted in some cases where HIV-related persecution was an essential element of the application.
+14

 In 1996, Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act, which generally restricted access to asylum protection and greatly hindered the ability to obtain asylum status on the basis of sexual orientation.
 This legislation created additional bars to asylum, the most restrictive of which was the one year filing deadline.
-In order to be granted asylum, an applicant must file for asylum within one year of his or her arrival in the United States.
-This deadline has created unique hardships for LGBT/H asylum seekers because they are often unaware that their sexual orientation, gender identity, or HIV status can form the basis of an asylum claim and, are often afraid to disclose these intimate aspects of their identity to a government official given the persecution they faced in their own country.
-14
+In order to be granted asylum, an applicant must file for asylum within one year of their arrival in the United States.
+This deadline has created unique hardships for LGBTQ/H asylum seekers because they are often unaware that their sexual orientation, gender identity, and/or HIV status can form the basis of an asylum claim and, are often afraid to disclose these intimate aspects of their identity to a government official given the persecution they faced in their own country.
+15

-In May 2005, Congress passed the Real ID Act which imposes further limitations on the asylum process.
-15 Under the revised law, asylum seekers must provide documents to corroborate their claims unless they can demonstrate to the adjudicator why the documents are unavailable or why the applicant cannot obtain them.
+In May 2005, Congress passed the Real ID Act, which imposes further limitations on the asylum process.
+16 Under the revised law, asylum seekers must provide documents to corroborate their claims unless they can demonstrate to the adjudicator why the documents are unavailable or why the applicant cannot obtain them.
 The Real ID Act also makes it easier for an adjudicator to deny a claim based on lack of credibility by the asylum seeker.
 Now, if an asylum seeker makes an inconsistent statement, even if the statement is not directly related to the substance of the claim, the application can be denied on credibility grounds.
 An applicant also must now demonstrate that his or her protected characteristic was “at least one central reason” behind the persecutor’s actions.
-It remains to be seen whether adjudicators will see the Real ID Act as a codification of existing case law, or whether they will apply a stricter standard to cases filed after May 2005.

 This Manual is intended to provide information to attorneys and accredited representatives.
 It is not intended as legal advice.
 Asylum seekers should speak with qualified attorneys before applying.

-- For an updated list of LGBT/H precedential asylum decisions contact us.
-Note that this Manual uses the phrase LGBT/H throughout to discuss case law and strategy pertinent to members of any of these particular social groups.
-However, in working on an asylum case, it is important to specifically identify the particular social group to which the applicant belongs, for example, “lesbians,” or “transgender women and people living with HIV.” ↩
+- For an updated list of LGBTQ/H precedential asylum decisions contact us.
+Note that this Manual uses the phrase LGBTQ/H throughout to discuss case law and strategy pertinent to members of any of these PSGs.
+However, in working on an asylum case, it is important to specifically identify the particular social group to which the applicant belongs, for example, “lesbians,” or “transgender women and people living with HIV.”